lsiemens/laserlag/README.md

 maintained in `theory/` while theory and discussion of specific implementation should be in the respective directories

+# Environment setup
+Install cmake, make and a compiler for building the software, also install the required C++ libraries by running the following command.

+`sudo apt install build-essential cmake make`
+`sudo apt install libglm-dev libgtest-dev libglfw3 libglfw3-dev libglew-dev`

 # Build
 This project uses `cmake` to setup build scripts.
 To keep the directories clean I would build in a separate directory with the following commands.